-Finding longer tailed keyword phrases that have reasonable search volumes in general have a better success rate in converting than singular or generic keyword phrases, you may need to get creative in finding and selecting keyword phrases that will bring not only quality traffic, but a higher conversion rate, in general the longer the keyword phrase the higher the conversion rate, see example below.
+Finding longer tailed keyword phrases that have reasonable search volumes in general have a better success rate in converting than singular or generic keyword phrases, you may need to get creative in finding and selecting keyword phrases that will bring not only quality traffic, but a higher conversion rate, in general the longer the keyword phrase the higher the conversion rate and the cheaper the bid price, see example below.

 Example for selecting a longer keyword focused phrase over a single or double generic kw phrase